geshan/geshan.github.com/source/_posts/2018-09-29-7-practical-steps-to-land-your-first-tech-job.markdown

 ## TLDR;

-> Network in person, use recuriter's help, contribute to open source, list companies/roles you wan to work in and learn a new tech thing each month to land your first tech job.
+> Network in person, use recuriter's help, contribute to open source, list companies/roles you want to work in and learn a new tech thing each month to land your first tech job.
 Bonus but important points, make a killer resume, have a great pet project deployed online to show and start early.

 ## Interesting subject